mathesar-foundation/mathesar-wiki/community/contributing.md

 If you want to work on something for which there is no GitHub issue open yet, create an issue and propose your change there.
 A Mathesar [team member](/team) will evaluate your issue and decide whether we'll accept a pull request for the issue.
 If we indicate that we will accept a PR, then go ahead and start work on it.

 ## Joining the Community
-It would be helpful for you to join the "General" channel on our [Matrix server](/community/matrix) and introduce yourself.
+It would be helpful for you to join the "Mathesar - General" channel on our [Matrix server](/community/matrix) and introduce yourself.
 You can ask any questions about the project or finding issues here as well.

 You may also want to join the [`mathesar-developers` mailing list](/community/mailing-lists).
 The team uses it to discuss new features and send updates to everyone working on the project.